hgyxbll/cheat/README.md

 The second part contains diagnostic messages in a format similar to what many popular C compilers produce.

-The third and fourth part, which is omitted here, holds the contents of the captured standard output and error streams.
+The third and fourth parts, which are omitted here, hold the contents of the captured standard output and error streams.

 The fifth and last part, which is always shown, briefly summarizes what